 Furthermore, the conceptual principle of "meaning" refers to having an appropriate attitude regarding the future.
 The article, "Assessing stability and change in a second-order confirmatory factor model of meaning in life" states, "A sense of meaning also involves expectations for the future or goals for which to strive," (Krause & Hayward, 2014).
 Perhaps to add: the motivational mentors and to a large extent, the philosophers also show a link between meaning in life to create goals and expectations for the future.
 Another expression of this principle is found in the same article: "Goals help people organize their current activities and provide a conduit for focusing and implementing energies, efforts, and ambitions," (Krause & Hayward, 2014).
 The main principle of the above-mentioned studies is that meaning can be achieved by setting goals and taking actions towards achieving them.
 In this way, life becomes fuller and more vital.

-Zimbardo and Boyd (2008) offer a new direction for referring to time based on empirical scientific research ''We want to share with you a new science and psychology of time that we developed based on personal, scholarly, and experimental investigation personal attitudes toward time and those that you share with the people around you have a powerful effect on all human nature, yet their importance is underappreciated by most people, academics and lay people alike.
+Zimbardo and Boyd (2008) offer a new direction for referring to time based on empirical scientific research. ''We want to share with you a new science and psychology of time that we developed based on personal, scholarly, and experimental investigation.
+Your personal attitudes toward time and those that you share with the people around you have a powerful effect on all human nature, yet their importance is underappreciated by most people, academics and lay people alike.
 This is the first paradox of time your attitudes toward time have profound impact on your life and your world, yet you seldom recognize it," (Zimbardo, P., & Boyd, J. The time paradox: The new psychology of time that will change your life.
 Simon and Schuster. p.6).
 In their opinion, the relationship to time is a central factor shaping life, even if one does not consciously pay attention to it.
 Perhaps to add: both motivational motivators and Seneca strongly emphasize the correct relationship to time.

 Managing time correctly has psychological benefits: "The time management of each person for both workplace and personal activities means the management of one's own person as a whole," (Borcoşi, C. A. (2018).
 (2), 126-133, p.127).
 This article raises the idea that proper time management is central to "life management."
 "You have to give yourself daily time to think, to plan, to dream, to create.
 You will effectively manage your life, time if you will regularly think about who you are, what you want, and how to act to get what you want.
 Think of where you are today and where you want to be in five years, for example.
 Analyze the activities you are involved in and determine which ones have a greater impact on your future," (p.
 128).
 Proper planning helps one consider how current actions affect the future.
 Planning and life management largely depend on determining the major goals of one’s life.
 "Determine what your values are, what is your purpose in life, what makes you truly happy, fulfilled, means identifying what daily activities are in harmony with the values you appreciate" (ibid., p.
 128).
 People derive their daily activities from the goals they set for themselves.